 But hybrid agents only do the easy bit of selling your house – i.e. finding a buyer – because like traditional agents they upload your property to the big portals like Zoopla or Rightmove, helping generate interest from buyers.

-The difficult part of selling a home is after an offer is made by a buyer.
+Often, the most difficult part of selling a home is after an offer is made by a buyer.
 Price negotiations can be prolonged and require sensitivity and patience, and agents also liaise with surveyors, lenders and solicitors to get an offer across the line and turn it into a sale.

 One criticism of hybrid estate agents is that although they are good at finding buyers for your home, they can prove less efficient at the later stages of progressing the sale.